IMClick-Project/IQ/Cubic Equations of State Simulator/MATLAB Grader/Assignment 1/Problem 1/README.md

 ### 1.1.
 How to download and install EoS Simulator?

-The application is in a zipped folder located in a reportory on GitHub<sup>&reg;</sup>.
+The application is in a zipped folder located in a repository on GitHub<sup>&reg;</sup>.
 The steps to download and install the simulator are:

 1. Go to [https://github.com/IMClick-Project/IQ/tree/main/Cubic%20Equations%20of%20State%20Simulator](https://github.com/IMClick-Project/IQ/tree/main/Cubic%20Equations%20of%20State%20Simulator).
 2. Click on "EoS Simulator.rar".